eniodev/based/README.md

 $ npm based <project-name>
 ```

-Ater that, the file tree of your project should look like this:
+Ater that, the file tree of your project could look like this:

 ```
 <project-name>